This post was originally published in September 2018. It has been updated to reflect what my life with a chronic illness looks like right now.

 But I look just fine!
 (Cue every spoonie ever rolling their eyes at how often they hear this).

-Often, diseases aren’t seen by the human eye.
-Mine is one of those.
-The only time it’s noticeable is when I’m losing weight due to my inability to eat comfortably, or when my skin is wrecked because of the lack of gut health.
-I also don’t want to spend 90% of my time complaining about my stomach, so I put on a brave face for social media and do my best to enjoy time with friends.
-However, I’ll often cancel photoshoots, postpone lunch dates, or leave parties earlier because of my symptoms acting up.
-I do what I canΒ when I can, and let my body rest on the days that are just a little too hard.
+I also don’t want to spend 90% of my time complaining about my stomach, so I sometimes put on a brave face for social media and do my best to enjoy time with friends.
+However, I’ll often cancel meetings with clients, postpone lunch dates with family, or leave events early because of my symptoms acting up.
+I do what I can when I can, and let my body rest on the days that are just a little too hard.

 Gastroparesis sucks, but it doesn’t define me – or does it?

 I’m oddly thankful for this illness, because, without it, I may have never begun this blog.
 I try not to let it take over my entire life, but it’s a huge part of the picture, and it’s had a massive role to play in who I am today.
 So I’m going to keep pushing forward, hoping for a cure, but also working towards my dreams and goals – never letting it hold me back.
-It willΒ only propel me forward!
+It will only propel me forward!
 This is why I chose such cheery photos to go along with this post.
 I’m working to keep that smile on my face, no matter what!

 I’ve never heard of this gastro-disease, how awful.
 The pain you’re talking about sounds similar to what I experienced when I had open ulcers on my stomach lining and esophagus.
 That really sucks that you can’t take the medicine because you’re allergic to it and the diet.
 Whew, rough girl.
 But you’re right if you didn’t have this we wouldn’t be able to read your blog or see these fabulous outfits.
 Keep smiling! <3